image

 Ayurvedic Yoga Massage ARYM

-The Birth of Ayurvedic Yoga Massage (AYM)
+The Creation and Evolution of Ayurvedic Yoga Massage

 Today, AYM continues to flourish, thanks to its visionary creator, Kusum Modak and a few dedicated teachers of her lineage, among Ananta Sylvain Girard, who have carried forward the legacy of profound healing and transformation.

-A different type of Ayurvedic Massage
+A Different Approach to Ayurvedic Massage

 learn more about it